 Chapel, led by the Dean of Chapel, is open to all students, faculty, and staff, and is designed to bring the campus community together to focus on the word of God.
-The service is held in the Grand Lounge on Fridays, from 11:00 - 11:50 a.m. and comprises contemporary, inspiring worship, ecumenical prayers, and a weekly homily from the Dean of Chapel or other distinguished and renowned orators.
+The service is held in the Grand Lounge on Fridays, at 10 a.m. and comprises contemporary, inspiring worship, ecumenical prayers, and a weekly homily from the Dean of Chapel or other distinguished and renowned orators.
 Although the Chapel service is delivered in the African Methodist Episcopal Church tradition, the service is accessible to those of all faith traditions.